amd/HPCTrainingDock/extras/scripts/aim-engine/rocbudai/README.md

 If instead the service goes Ready but the TUI rejects prompts with `the model's context length is only <N> tokens`, the profile's default `max-model-len` is smaller than the ~28k-token persona needs.
-Redeploy with `--max-model-len` set to the model's native window (see the Mixtral example below).
+Redeploy with `--max-model-len` raised toward the model's native window (see the larger-context example above).

 See [Level 2 → Verify and run an inference](../deploy/level-2.md#verify-and-run-an-inference)
 for the full readiness and smoke-test steps.
 Then finish with the `module use` /